-Spinal cord injury can affect involuntary processes like blood pressure regulation.
+Spinal cord injuries often affect involuntary processes like blood pressure regulation.

-When the autonomic nervous system isn’t receiving signals from the brain to regulate the tightening and relaxing of your blood vessels, they stay loose which causes low blood pressure and blood pooling.
+When the autonomic nervous system isn’t receiving signals from the brain to regulate the tone of your blood vessels, they remain loose.
+Ultimately, this results in low blood pressure and blood pooling.